-Introduces core concepts and principles of Euclidean geometry, with some attention also given to non-Euclidean geometry.
-Emphases are placed on the use of spatial visualization and geometric modeling to explore and analyze geometric shapes, structures, and their properties from both formal and informal perspectives.
-Course content adheres to the National Council of Teachers of Mathematics Standards (2000) and the Virginia Standards of Learning where they can appropriately be applied.
+The course introduces core concepts and principles of Euclidean geometry.
+Emphases are placed on the use of spatial visualization and geometric modeling using software and/or physical models to explore and analyze geometric structures and their properties both from formal and informal perspectives.
+Course content adheres to the current National Council of Teachers of Mathematics Standards and may include the Virginia Standards of Learning where they can appropriately be applied.

-Detailed Description of Course
+2. Detailed Description of Course

 Course content includes:

-- Axiomatic Systems
+1) Axiomatic Systems

-- Parallel and Perpendicular Lines
+5) Parallel and Perpendicular Lines

-- Trigonometric relationships
+9) Trigonometric relationships

-Description of Conduct of Course
+3. Detailed Description of Conduct of Course

-Student Goals and Objectives of the Course
+4. Goals and Objectives of the Course

 Graded tasks may include homework, quizzes, and written exams.
 They may also include writing assignments, self or peer assessments, individual or group projects or presentations, and class participation.

-Other Course Information
+6. Other Course Information

-Review and Approval Date
+Review and Approval